 Capital assets are recorded at cost at the date of acquisition or at the fair market value at the date of donation.
-In accordance with accounting principles generally accepted in the United States of America, depreciation is computed using the straight-line method over the estimated useful lives of the assets.
+Depreciation is computed using the straight-line method over the estimated useful lives of the assets.
 Capital assets valued at \$5,000 or more are capitalized.
 The range of estimated useful lives is as follows: